bobcat673/Mr.-Robogers-Neighborhood/README.md

   Describe replaceNumber(input)

-    Test: takes the input array and checks for numbers that have a 1 or 2 or 3 and replaces them with "Beep!" or "Boop!" or "Won't you be my neighbor?"
+    Test: takes the input array and checks for numbers that have a 1 or 2 or 3 and replaces them with "Beep!" or "Boop" or "Won't you be my neighbor?"
-    code: replace([0,1,2,3,4])
+    code: replaceNumber([0,1,2,3,4])
     result: "[0, "Beep!", "Boop", "Won't you be my neighbor?", 4, 5]"